-The main reason as to why this problem is happening is because of an Instagram bug.
-This bug doesn’t allow the story to fill up the resolution of the display so therefore there’s a green line which appears to the right of the screen.
+The main reason why this problem is happening is because of an Instagram bug.
+This bug doesn’t allow the video or story to fill up the resolution of the display so therefore there’s a green line that appears to under or to the right of the video or story.
+A bug is an error in the software that causes a failure in the software.
+In this case, the failure is displayed as the green line under the Instagram video.

 Since this problem only happens on Instagram, it means that it’s an issue Instagram needs to fix in a new update.